jingelrpg/coc-vft/README.md

-* A medicine student from Gdynia, who is the only one of a group of young people that can be saved by Radek when he whitnesses the group getting mysteriously snatched away by an alien creature into the Baltic Sea during the night at Orłowo beach.
+* A medicine student from Gdynia, who is the only one of a group of young people that can be saved by Radek when he whitnesses the group getting mysteriously dragged by an alien creature into the Baltic Sea during the night at Orłowo beach.
 * Gosia lost her mother during a similar event when she was a child